vaillant-professional-ui/oneday-java/README.md

 ## Nice to Have

-* The application code correctly utilizes Java 8 features (especially streams, lambdas and optionals)
+* The application code correctly utilizes Java 11 features
 * The artifact resulting from the build of the application is a self-contained JAR, that doesn't require running a separate servlet container.